iotaledger/wallet.rs/docs/docs/libraries/nodejs/getting_started.md

 The [IOTA Wallet Node.js binding](https://www.npmjs.com/package/@iota/wallet) is published on [npmjs.com](https://www.npmjs.com/).

 :::info
-You can find a guide for exchanges and the most common use cases in the [Chrysalis documentation](https://chrysalis.docs.iota.org/guides/exchange_guide.html), which is based on `wallet.rs` and `Node.js`.
+You can find a guide for exchanges and the most common use cases in the [Chrysalis documentation](https://chrysalis.docs.iota.org/guides/exchange_guide.html), which is based on `Wallet.rs` and `Node.js`.
 :::

 ## Security